Thrustball/BenchmarkTest/README.md

 ### database

-Includes the 'users.db' database, which has the data about benchmark times and user information. 'empty.db' can be renamed.
+Includes the 'users.db' database, which has the data about benchmark times and user information. 'empty.db' can be renamed to create a empty database.

 ### html